Introduction to Listening Habits

 6. Expectations

 When people listen to someone, they have a set of expectations.
-When those expectations are not being met, they shut off their mind from listening attentively.
+When those expectations are unaccomplished, they shut off their mind from listening attentively.

 7. Intentions

 This is very powerful.
-If you want to work on an obstacle for maximum improvement in your listening strategies, it is this.
+Suppose you want to work on an obstacle for maximum improvement in listening strategies.
 We need to set powerful intentions for listening attentively.
 Wrong or weak intentions will always fail you from succeeding.

-Sound expert, Julian Treasure offers us 5 ways to improve your listening habits drastically.
-Now, these ways may seem very basic, but they work if you decide to work on them.
+Sound expert Julian Treasure offers five ways to improve your listening habits drastically.
+These ways seem very basic, but they work if you decide to work on them.

-Before starting we need to mention that don’t expect any magic bullet or quick fix.
-Improving your listening qualities needs work and you cannot improve it until you take time every day and work on this skill.
+Improving your listening qualities needs work; you cannot improve it until you take daily time to work on this skill.

 Be patient, take time, and practice regularly.
-You will be able to listen well and improve everything from relationship to negotiation.
+You can listen well and improve everything from relationships to negotiation.

 Way #1: Practicing Silence

-This is the single most important factor which can drastically increase your ability to listen.
-But in this noisy world, it’s very difficult to be silent.
-Thus, in the beginning, you need to start small.
-Start with one minute of silence a day and then as you get confident that you can listening practice more, increase from there.
 For example, if you start to practice silence for one minute every day and after a few weeks, you feel comfortable with it, you can increase it to 3-5 minutes and gradually increase from there.
 For many of us, practicing silence seems difficult.
-If you can’t practice silence or don’t get the required environment, then you should try being quiet.
 You can be quiet anywhere.
-Simply sit on your chair and try not to say anything for a few minutes.
+Sit on your chair and try not to say anything for a few minutes.

-If you can do this, you will be able to increase your concentration and listening would become much easier for you.
-If you pay attention you will see that silence is just a different arrangement of the same letters in listen.
-It’s no wonder that being silent helps you listen more effectively.
+If you can do this, you will be able to increase your concentration, and listening habits will become much easier for you.

 Way #2: Mixer

+Emphasize on she, speaks, him, revenue growth, and company.
 You need to say this sentence several times by emphasizing different words.
-Emphasize on she, speaks, him, revenue growth, and company.
-Each time listen to it and you will see they will mean something else by just changing the emphasis.
-You need to listen to the bird, breeze, and river flowing.
+Each time you listen to it, you will see they will mean something else by changing the emphasis.
+You must listen to the bird, the breeze, and the river flowing.
 Concentrate on each one at a time and defocus the other two.
-With practice, you will habituate your ear to listen as closely as you want, and thus you would become a terrific listener.
+With practice, you will habituate your ear to listen as closely as you want, and thus you will become a terrific listener.

 Way #3: Savor

-You may have heard this word from mindfulness trainers who encourage people to cherish everything they do.
-Here everything means all mundane tasks which seem to be boring at best.
-Mindful trainers ask people to look into these mundane tasks and find the inherent beauty.
-The same thing you need to do in case of listening.
+You may have heard this word from mindfulness trainers who encourage people to cherish everything they do, including all mundane tasks that seem boring.
+Mindful trainers ask people to look into these everyday tasks and find their inherent beauty.
+The same thing you need to do in the case of listening habits.
 Try to listen to every mundane sound which you take for granted.
 For example, there is a slurping sound of drinking tea.
 Have you ever noticed it?
 Notice it if you never did.
 Listen to the sound of the fan swirling above your head.
-Listen to anything – from the sound of washing your hands with water to the burp sound after dinner, from clapping sound after a speaker connects with the audience to mere every tapping sound from water dropping from a half-closed tap.
+Listen to anything – from washing your hands with water to the burp sound after dinner, from the clapping sound after a speaker connects with the audience to every tapping sound of water dropping from a half-closed tap.

-The more you will listen, the more you will understand the beauty of it.
-All of these listening strategies is done just to increase the concentration so that when you listen to a human, you don’t skip in between, rather you can savor the whole.
-While listening to these mundane sounds, pay heed to how they’re sounding; imagine the surface on which they’re making the sound; how it’s affecting the environment; and how you’re feeling due to the sound.
+The more you listen, the more you will understand the beauty of it.
+These listening habits increase concentration, so you stay caught up when listening to a human.
+While listening to these mundane sounds, pay heed to how they’re sounding; imagine the surface on which they’re making the sound, how it’s affecting the environment; and how you’re feeling due to the sound.
 If you do this for a long time and get good at this, you don’t need to pay extra attention while listening to someone in your professional arena or while paying heed to someone in your family.
+Rather you can savor the whole.

 Way #4: Listening Habits Position

-This is the most important practice of all as stated by Julian Treasure.
-He said that you need to be constantly changing listening positions to habituate your ears for effective listening.
+This is the most important practice of all, as stated by Julian Treasure.
+He said you need to constantly change listening habits positions to habituate your ears for effective listening.

 - Active: Listen to something very actively as if your whole concentration is on that thing.

 - Reductive: Listen to a sound.
 Now try to reduce the length of the sound.
 Make it smaller.
 How does it sound now?
-You would say, it’s very hard to do.
+It’s very hard to do.
 Indeed, in the beginning, but keep trying.
-Eventually, you will be able to reduce the volume or length of the sound while listening.
+Eventually, reduce the volume or length of the sound while listening.

-- Empathetic: Set your intention to be empathetic to whatever you are listening to right now.
-Any verbal messages, sound of a cry, or anything and try to be compassionate toward it.
+- Empathetic: Set your intention to empathize with whatever you are listening to.
+Try to be compassionate toward verbal messages, the sound of a cry, or anything.

 Way #5: RASA

-This is the final way to improve your listening qualities.
+This is the final way to improve your listening habits.
 Let’s listen in the most effective way possible by using RASA.

 - R: R stands for Receiving.
-Whenever you’re listening to a speaker, be a receiver, not a giver.
+Listen to receive.
+When listening to a speaker, be a receiver, not a giver.
 Don’t listen to respond.
-Listen to receive.
-If you can’t make your mind to receive, you can’t go to the next step.
+You must decide to accept to go to the next step.

 - A: A stands for Appreciate.
+While listening to the speaker, make sounds like “hmmm…” or “Ummm…” and the speaker will feel that you appreciate their way of speaking.
 You don’t need to say anything.
-Just while listening to the speaker, do some sounds like “hmmm…” or “Ummm…” and the speaker would feel that you’re appreciating her way of speaking.

-- Summarize: Once the speaker is done with her speaking, you can say something like “So……” and say whatever you feel like saying.
-It’s not a step where you ask the question.
-You wait for the speaker to agree to your summary and then you go to the next step.
+- Summarize: S stands for Summary.
+Once the speaker finishes speaking, you can say something like “So……” and say whatever you feel like saying.
+It’s not a situation where you ask the question.
+You wait for the speaker to agree to your summary and then go to the next step.

 - Ask: Ask questions now.
 Ask a relevant question that makes a speaker cite more examples and pay you enough details about the part of the talk you’re interested in.
-Make sure the questions you ask shouldn’t be just for the sake you’re asking.
+Make sure the questions you ask shouldn’t be just for the sake of.
 Don’t pretend.
-Ask if you have any questions or skip this step altogether.
+Ask if you have any questions, or skip this step altogether.

 This article is a comprehensive guide to making your listening strategies better.
-You can drastically improve by using the above 5 ways.
-The best way to start improving your listening strategies is to pick one idea from above and start practicing it until you are pretty good at it.
-Once you are good, pick another one and practice it again as you did earlier.
+You can also drastically improve by using the above five ways.
+The best way to improve your listening strategies is to pick one idea from above and start practicing it until you are good at it.
+Once you are good, pick another one and practice it as you did earlier.
 Do it with all of the ideas.
-If you literally give all of the ideas a try, we promise you that everything from relationship to negotiation, from making more sales to learning better, all will improve exponentially.
+If you try all of the ideas, we promise you that everything from relationships to negotiation and from making more sales to learning better will improve exponentially.

 Recommended Articles

-This has been a guide to Listening habits are one of the most important skills to master in this age of distraction.
+This article has been a guide to Listening habits, one of the most important skills to master in this age of distraction.
 But it’s one of the underrated tools to improve our communication.
 These are the following external link related to listening habits –